Nebula-Finance/nebula-synthetics-v1/README.md

 - Quickswap
 - Sushiswap
 - Balancer

+### Price

+The virtual price of 1 NGI will be : WBTC price * 0.74 + WETH price * 0.26.
+The contract relays on Chainlink price feeds to fetch this data.

+### How it works
+User sends deposits WETH, WBTC or USDC in the contract, and the contract will use 74% of the amount to buy WTBC and 26% of the amount to buy WETH, then, NGI tokens will be minted to the user, which are 100% backed.

 ### Optimization
 The user will be able to pick the optimization level needed for the operation.
 If the user wants to invest big amounts a hihgher optimization level will be needed in order to protect from slippage, splitting the order across this protocols.
 Our biggest bet is Curve's TRYCRIPTO pool, as it includes WETH, BTC and USDC and it has ridicolous slippage compared to other AMMs.